 For intra-band contiguous carrier aggregation, with or without MIMO, OTA TAE shall not exceed 285 ns.

 For intra-band non-contiguous carrier aggregation, with or without MIMO, OTA TAE shall not exceed 3.025 µs.

 For inter-band carrier aggregation, with or without MIMO, OTA TAE shall not exceed 3.025 µs.

-The TAE requirement does not apply to ATG BS.